 Artifact Creature — Golem

-When Sundering Titan enters the battlefield, choose a land of each basic land type, then destroy those lands.
+When Sundering Titan enters or leaves the battlefield, choose a land of each basic land type, then destroy those lands.

 1 week ago

 Oh whoops, I forgot about that last part of Blightsteel Colossus but ya, great as a side board option.

 I guess I can see the value of using Sundering Titan, especially if the meta is geared towards 3+ color decks at the moment, but personally I'd just be too afraid it would backfire on me to use it in the main board.

 That said, I really enjoy your version of the deck so far and I look forward to seeing how you improve it further.